mcwhittemore/node-hooks/readme.md

 ## Upcoming Commands

-* hooks add --global: Add a hook module to the global scope.
+* hooks install --global: Add a hook module to the global scope.
 * hooks remove --global: Remove a hook module from the global scope.
 * hooks run --global: Run a hook module that is in the global scope.
 * hooks list --global: Lists the hook modules in your global scope.